HANDS:

 01

 Craftsmen come in all shapes and sizes.
-Yet, there is one feature that belongs to all, with very few exceptions: they control the space in which they operate.
+Yet there is one trait shared by almost all of them: they control the space in which they operate.

 02